cloudyaaron/TXT2PED/README.md

 In this project, we aim to develop a pedigree drawing engine that can create pedigree charts as the example above from simple textual descriptions.
 The concept is similar to Graphviz (https://www.graphviz.org/) and mermaid (https://mermaidjs.github.io/), two projects that allow creating graphs and diagrams using a simple text syntax.

 ## Use and Install
-There are currently two ways to access the Pedigree Engine:
+There are currently two ways to access the TXT2PED:
 1. Directly access through web:

     (Maybe not able to access due to limit active policy on shinyapps.io (we were using a free account). )